CharlesCarley/HackComputer/README.md

 # Hack Computer

-This repository is my implementation of the Hack computer in C++/Dart from the nand2Tetris [course #1](https://www.coursera.org/learn/build-a-computer).
+This repository is my implementation of the Hack computer in C++ from the nand2Tetris [course #1](https://www.coursera.org/learn/build-a-computer).

 ## Utils